-	Content optimization is generally the process of enhancing the performance of a site’s pages that provides unique value to their users through on-page SEO, conversion optimization, user experience, design, content editing, and more.
+Content optimization is generally the process of enhancing the performance of a site’s pages that provides unique value to its users through on-page SEO, conversion optimization, user experience, design, content editing, and more.

 You might have heard this topic before: “Content is king.”

-Bill Gates wrote under this topic in 1996, and it’s become true now.
+Bill Gates wrote on this topic in 1996, and it’s become true now.